Hermann-SW/Raspberry_v1_camera_global_external_shutter/README.md

     ./shots 5 9 116

 The frame has sharp blade exposures caught in 5 locations, daylight scene around circular disk, colors!
 From 1st to 5th blade exposure time passed is 4×(9µs+116µs)=500µs, and the covered part of black circular disk is roughly 1/3rd.
 The rotational speed of blade is therefore 2000/3=666.66rps or 40000rpm!
-Blade diameter is 34mm, so rotational speed at blade tip is 0.034×π×40000/60=71.2m/s or 256.3km/h:
+Propeller diameter is 34mm, so rotational speed at blade tip is 0.034×π×40000/60=71.2m/s or 256.3km/h:
 ![res/daylight.4.png](res/daylight.4.png)